marcelpetersen/mobil/_drafts/the-top-3-risks-of-starting-a-fleet-company-and-how-to-overcome-them.md

 layout: simple-article
 category: Insights
 author: _people/Jan_kluetsch_profile.md
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Find Out More About Wunder Fleet
 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
-cta_link: pages/de/fleet.md
+cta_link: pages/fleet.md
 title: The Top 3 Risks of Starting a Fleet Company (and How to Overcome Them)
 publish_date: 2019-08-12 09:00:00 +0000
 featured_image: "/uploads/2019/08/12/scooterdominoeffectblogimage800-1.jpg"